Agents request.

 Timestamp

-See how kiss authorizes and executes agent actions — without ever handing over a credential.
+See how kiss verifies every action against your business and runs it, without ever sharing a credential.